 Search all Condos in Sarasota and Charlotte County

 Condominium living offers a diverse and unique lifestyle.
 It can be comfortable, luxurious, and relaxing at the same time.
 No maintenance tasks, almost no responsibilities - only pure relaxation is awaiting you.
 Condos are for those who want to focus on other aspects of life instead of never-ending garden work and pool or roof repairs.
-Many condos come with a variety of top of the line amenities.
+Many condos come with a variety of top-of-the-line amenities.
 At least a heated pool with a spa, fitness studio, sauna, and private elevators are standard for higher-end condos.
 High-end condos offer even more lifestyle choices like deeded boat docks and more.

 Check out the Condo Rules before you buy

-The rules of most condominium association are quite simple: no noise, no trucks, pet restrictions, no wild parties, no… Some associations allow the use of an electric grill; some have designated areas where you can have your barbecue sessions.
-Before moving into a condominium the buyer needs to study the condo docs carefully.
+Most condominium associations’ rules are simple: no noise, no trucks, pet restrictions, no wild parties, no… Some associations allow the use of an electric grill; some have designated areas where you can have barbecue sessions.
+Before moving into a condominium, the buyer must study the condo docs carefully.
 The only place where you can get a correct answer is the Bylaws of the Condominium Association.
-Read them carefully and do not believe that you can change the rules later.
+Read them carefully and do not believe you can change the rules later.
 You can’t!
 Getting the majority of the condo-owners on your side may not be easy if you want to change some rules – and a majority vote is needed.

 What about Pets?

 Most Condo Communities have strict pet rules in place.
 The number of cats and dogs varies by community and even by sub-neighborhoods.
-When you are a pet owner, and you are aiming for a condo you need to find out if your furry friend is welcome or not.
+When you are a pet owner and you are aiming for a condo, you need to find out if your furry friend is welcome or not.
 We specialize in pet-friendly condo communities and can help you a great deal to find the communities and neighborhoods that welcome your pets.
 Cave: In most cases, tenants are not allowed to bring their pets.